finnmayhew/The-Revelation-Mission/Sessions/Session2.md

 Something that should definitely happen is that they bring [Habib](../NPCs/Laminites/Habib.md) over to the ship or the gas generator over to Aicha and Habib's in order for Habib to modify their helmets to work without their suits.

+### Traveling through the Citadel

+Remember to have increased Shabah activity near currents!

+If anyone clocks them as non-Maridians outside, the person will try to get away without provoking them, and they'll report to the Royal Guard, who will dispatch the nearest monster hunters by flashing the pearls in the area where the crew was last seen.

+Swimming around, the crew will see that some houses (Aicha's included) have the [Laminite](../NPCs/Laminites.md) emblem (a blue solid circle with a number of tight horizontal lines bending around it, forming the shape of an eye) on small flags outside the front of houses.

 ### Science at the limit

 As you swim (or take the Revelation) upwards, a force that pushes you back down becomes stronger and stronger, until it's nearly impossible to overcome.